 In addition, any securities covered by this prospectus which qualify for sale under Rule 144 promulgated under the Securities Act may be sold under Rule 144 rather than under this prospectus.
-The selling stockholders have advised us that they have not entered into any agreements, understandings or arrangements with any underwriters or broker- dealers regarding the sale of their securities.

-There is no underwriter or coordinating broker acting in connection with the proposed sale of shares by selling stockholders.
+The selling stockholder has advised us that it has not entered into any agreements, understandings or arrangements with any underwriters or broker-dealers regarding the sale of its securities.
+There is no underwriter or coordinating broker acting in connection with the proposed sale of shares by the selling stockholder.